Lester’s dream is to play baseball.

 The injury was a devastating crisis for Lester.
 He had no outlet for his emotions.
 He was invited to church several times, but he was hesitant.
 “I felt ashamed to go to church because of what had happened with my dad,” he says.
 “I thought they would make fun of me.”

 But thankfully, Lester was wrong.
 He finally attended the church and was put into a Project Philip Bible study with other young people.
-“In this small group, I began to study the lessons of Project Philip and the Lord began to heal my heart from bitterness and resentment,” he says.
+“In this small group, I began to study God’s Word and the Lord began to heal my heart from bitterness and resentment,” he says.
 “The group made me feel part of a family.”

 God used the Bible study to show Lester he was choosing the wrong path.
 “It was as if God was telling me that He put two paths before me, the path to life and the path to death.
 I was the one who had to choose,” he remembers.
 “It reminded me of the discipline it takes in sports to scale from one level to the next.
 I decided to be disciplined in sports and to be disciplined to honor God with what I do.”